ChainSafe/game-docs-v2/docs/v2/10_webgl-browser.md

 ### Send Transaction Through WebGL {#send-transaction-through-webgl}

 An example of how to send a transaction through a Unity WebGL game.
-This code snippet passes in the receipient address, amount (in wei) to send, and optional gas limit and price.
+This code snippet passes in the recipient address, amount (in wei) to send, and optional gas limit and price.

 ```csharp
 using System;